Besides using a notebook during your goal-setting journey, using mindmaps can be useful too.

 In many cases, you will find that working through this process will help you organize your thoughts and see the big picture.

-But it will also help to embed your goal and plans into your subconscious mind where they can take on a power of their own.
+It will also help embed your goal and plans into your subconscious mind where they can take on a power of their own.

-Recommended tools to use for mind maps include:
+Recommended tools to use for mind mapping include:

 + A Whiteboard